James Mountford

 James Mountford was a 19th-century footballer who played for Port Vale in the early 1890s.
+He only played one season.

 Career

 Mountford joined Port Vale in August 1892.
 On 22 October 1892, he made his debut at Lincoln City and scored one of the goals in a 4–3 victory.
-Despite this apparent success he was never selected again and was released from the Athletic Ground at the end of the 1892–93 season.
+Despite this apparent success, he was never selected again and was released from the Athletic Ground at the end of the 1892–93 season.